Personalized Skin Care DNA Reports

 What kind of skin care cream and sun blocker is best for you?
 How sensitive is your skin to sun?
 Does your skin have trouble retaining moisture?
 Do you have a greater chance of developing wrinkles?

-Explore your genetic skin characteristics.
-Reports include information about skin tanning, sun sensitivity, collagen breakdown, antioxidant properties, detoxification, pollution defense, youthfulness, predisposition to acne and many more.
+Explore your skin characteristics.
+Skin Care genetic reports include information about tanning ability, sun sensitivity, collagen breakdown, antioxidant availability, detoxification ability, pollution defense, youthfulness, acne predisposition, and more.

 Skin Care reports are organized into four groups:

-Your basic skin profile determines what kind of skin care products are suitable for you.
-Whether you have predispositions for Acne or dry skin, or whether you have a higher risk for eczema depends strongly on your genes.
-In this section explore your various skin care characteristics and learn how to choose the best skin care products for your unique skin needs.
+Your skin profile determines the skin care products that are ideal for you.
+The risk of developing acne, dry skin, or eczema is strongly related to genetics.
+Discover various skin characteristics and learn how to choose the best skin care products for your unique needs.

 Skin and Aging

 Your skin changes as you age.
-You might notice wrinkles, age spots and dryness.
+You might notice wrinkles, sunspots, and dryness.
 Your skin also becomes thinner and loses fat, making it less plump and smooth.
 Sunlight is a major cause of skin aging.
-You can protect yourself by staying out of the sun when it is strongest, using sunscreen and wearing protective clothing.
-In this section, you can explore how your genetic makeup impacts your skin as you age.
+You can protect yourself by staying out of the sun when it is strongest, using sunscreen, and wearing protective clothing.
+Explore how your genes may impact your skin as you age.